Updated: May 9

 Surviving a breakup can be difficult.
 The emotional toll is enough to send many people reaching for comfort foods in times of crisis.
-Yes, sugar gives us an initial rush and we feel energized and happy.
-Your brain produces more dopamine, a feel-good chemical and before long, you are eating more and more ice cream to keep your dopamine levels up.
-When you experience a breakup, it is important to fight your urge to self-medicate the sadness away through unhealthy foods or alcohol.
-Skip the ice cream and keep reading to learn about the healthiest ways to deal with a breakup.
+When you experience a breakup, it is important to fight your urge to self-medicate the sadness and loneliness away through unhealthy foods or alcohol.
+Skip the ice cream and keep reading to learn about the healthiest ways to deal with being broken up.

 Table of Contents:

 2. How can therapy help me deal with being broken up?

 3. What are ways to cope with a breakup?

 4. How to love yourself after a breakup?

 Whether your breakup was mutual or one-sided, recovering from a relationship splitting up is not easy.
 Going through a breakup can be a roller coaster of up and down emotions.
 One minute you may be relieved as the fighting and arguments have stopped and on the other

 you may feel angry as you reflect on past negative experiences.
 Some people may wonder "why am I not sad after a break up?"
 It is important to give yourself time to acknowledge and process the emotions coming up even if they are painful.

 When dealing with a breakup, emotions can change quickly and it is important to create and allow room for these emotions to take up space.
 Do not be surprised if your emotions swing from highs to lows.
 As difficult as it may seem after splitting up, working through emotions is the first step to dealing with a breakup.